What is Personal Services Income (PSI) in Australia? The Complete Guide

 • Were the results tied to me as an individual?

-2. Apply the Results Test and the PSI Rules
+Step 2: Apply the Results Test and PSI Rules

 Once you identify PSI, the next step is to test whether you pass any exemptions from PSI rules.
 This determines if you can be treated as a Personal Services Business (PSB) and access full business deductions.